On today’s date in 1950, Canadian country music legend Hank Snow landed his first No. 1 hit with I’m Moving On.

 2014 SNOW STAMP

-“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, president and CEO of Canada Post, in 2014.
+“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, then president and CEO of Canada Post.

-The Canadian Country Artists stamps measure 40 mm by 32 mm (horizontal) and are available in five separate booklets of 10, one featuring each artist.
-The five separate souvenir sheets measure 140 mm by 110 mm.
-The stamps were printed by Lowe-Martin Group.
+The Canadian Country Artists stamps measure 40 millimetres by 32 millimetres (horizontal) and are available in five separate booklets of 10, one featuring each artist.
+Five separate souvenir sheets measure 140 millimetres by 110 millimetres each.
+The stamps were printed by Lowe-Martin.

 Snow died on Dec.
 20, 1999, at his home in Madison, Tennessee.
 He was 85 years old.